gbmhunter/blog/content/electronics/communication-protocols/can-protocol/index.md

 date: 2012-12-12
 description: "Bit rates, arbitration, encoding, frame types, CAN base frame, CAN extended frame, USB adapters and more info about the CAN communication protocol."
 lastmod: 2019-01-06
-tags: [ "CAN", "bus", "communication protocol", "CAN1.0", "CAN2.0", "CAN base frame", "CAN extended frame", "USB adapters" ]
+tags: [ "CAN bus", "bus", "communication protocol", "CAN1.0", "CAN2.0", "CAN base frame", "CAN extended frame", "USB adapters" ]
 title: "CAN Protocol"
 type: "page"
 ---